Bandit algorithms to emulate human decision making using probabilistic distortions: Linear bandit models

 The setting here involves arms that are given as the compact set $\X\subset\R^d$ (each element of $\X$ is interpreted as a vector of features associated with an arm).
 The learning game proceeds as follows.
-At each round $m = 1, 2, \ldots$, the learner \\ \begin{inparaenum}[\bfseries (a)] \item plays an arm $x_m \in \X$, possibly depending on the history of observations thus far, and \\ \item observes a stochastic, nonnegative cost given by
+At each round $m = 1, 2, \ldots, n$, the learner \begin{itemize} \item[(a)] plays an arm $x_m \in \X$, possibly depending on the history of observations thus far, and \item[(b)] observes a stochastic, non-negative reward given by $r_m := x_m\tr\left(\theta_* + N_m\right).$ \end{itemize}